29 April 2019

 Poor-quality organic semiconductors can become high-quality semiconductors when manufactured in the correct way.
 Researchers at Linköping University show in an article in Nature Materials that the motion of charges in organic electronic devices is dramatically slowed down by minute amounts of water.

 Tanvi Upreti, doctoral student at the Division for Complex Materials and Devices, who carried out the experiments together with the first author, Guangzheng Zuo.
-Charlotte Perhammar
+Photographer: Charlotte Perhammar

 The discovery that organic materials, such as polymers, can act as semiconductors led to a Nobel Prize in Chemistry in 2000.
 Since then, research within organic electronics has truly exploded, not least at Linköping University, which is home to world-leading research in the field.